In this article we'll try to answer the most frequently asked questions regarding biomass and how it works with your project.

 Its purpose is to increase the deployment of renewable heat, including biomass boiler heating systems, and to enable the UK to reach its binding 2020 carbon reduction targets of 20%.

 The scheme works by giving the owners of biomass boiler heating systems a financial incentive to move to renewable sources of heating from fossil fuels.
-Commercial RHI payments are based on heat consumption in kWh and are calculated by submitting quarterly meter readings to OFGEM over a 20 year period.
-Domestic RHI payments are calculated based on the “deemed” or estimate heat use defined in an Energy Performance Certificate (EPC) but over a period of 7 years.
+Commercial RHI payments are based on heat consumption in kWh and are calculated by submitting quarterly meter readings to Ofgem over a 20 year period.
+Domestic RHI payments are calculated based on the 'deemed' or estimate heat use defined in an Energy Performance Certificate (EPC) but over a period of seven years.

-For example, a large rural estate with 7 separate buildings, chipping their own wood using a 100kW biomass boiler, could save up to 80% in fuel costs, when compared to fossil fuels and could gain approximately £11,000 every year for 20 years, index linked to inflation.
-See our Commercial RHI worked examples for more.
+For example, a large rural estate with seven separate buildings, chipping their own wood using a 100kW biomass boiler, could save up to 80% in fuel costs, when compared to fossil fuels and could gain approximately £11,000 every year for 20 years, index linked to inflation.

 We hope the above is useful to you, but do get in touch if you would like to discuss any other aspect of your biomass boiler project or leave us your details and we'll get back to you!